 Extended answer question 12 marks

 Lactose is the main carbohydrate in milk and is a major energy source for most young mammals.
 Therefore, the activity of the enzyme lactase is fundamental to the early development of most mammals, allowing them to break down and use lactose.
 After the weaning period is over, lactase production usually declines.
-However, some humans continue to express lactase throughout adult life, and are thus able to digest the lactose found in fresh milk.
+However, many humans continue to express lactase throughout adult life, and are thus able to digest the lactose found in fresh milk.
 This trait is called lactase persistence.

 Describe how a mutation in the lactase gene may have occurred.
 (4 marks)